Awakening inspiration and passion

 Martyn has has an MA in Fine Art and is a Fellow of the Higher Education Academy.

 With over 25 years teaching experience, he has worked at Norwich, Loughborough, Central St Martins and Nottingham Trent Universities, with fine art, graphic design, textiles, fashion

 and decorative arts students at degree level, and graphic design and textiles at MA level.
-He is currently running workshops at the National Centre for Craft and Design.

 His strategies for teaching drawing have been developed from his own experiences when learning to draw.
 His methods are well proven and challenge many of the traditional models of tuition.

-He prioritises confidence building and encourages experimentation in combination with sensitive observation and a philosophic approach to this most fundamental, and human, mode of expression.
+How to get better at drawing?
+Martyn prioritises confidence building and encourages experimentation in combination with sensitive observation and a philosophic approach to this most fundamental, and human, mode of expression.

 Martyn has exhibited internationally and has major works in many public and private collections including MOMA Machynlleth, the Djanogly Collection, University of Hertfordshire and Wolverhampton Museum and Art Gallery.

 He has visited more than 50 countries and has organised research and drawing trips with various universities in the UK to Beijing, Barcelona, Berlin, Malaga, Prague, Florence and St Petersburg.

 Isabella is a freelance illustrator and workshop facilitator based in London.
 She loves drawing and travelling and is a highly organised planner and map reader.
 She’s a great researcher and has a real gift at finding the best museums, markets, bars and restaurants.